vincent-peugnet/wcms/MANUAL.md

 ### Links

-During the render process, some semantic datas are added to the __HTML classes of links__.
+During the render process, some semantic data are added to the __HTML classes of links__.
 It's intended to help editor style their Webpages.

 - `page` link to a page of your W